dotnet/docs/docs/framework/wpf/advanced/how-to-localize-an-application.md

 <a name="Requirements"></a>
 ## Requirements
- Over the course of this discussion, you will use [!INCLUDE[TLA#tla_msbuild](../../../../includes/tlasharptla-msbuild-md.md)], which is a compiler that runs from the command line.
+ Over the course of this discussion, you will use Microsoft build engine (MSBuild), which is a compiler that runs from the command line.

  Also, you will be instructed to use a project file.
 For instructions on how to use [!INCLUDE[TLA2#tla_msbuild](../../../../includes/tla2sharptla-msbuild-md.md)] and project files, see [Build and Deploy](../app-development/building-and-deploying-wpf-applications.md).